Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 ## **Automated Visual Testing using Playwright**

-To address the preceding challenges automated visual testing need to be implemented in place of ‘function testing’/’manual visual testing’ to **achieve efficient and reliable results in visual testing**
+To address the preceding challenges, automated visual testing needs to be implemented in place of ‘function testing’/’manual visual testing’ to **achieve efficient and reliable results in visual testing**.

 - **Playwright** is an open-source test automation framework that enables end-to-end testing for modern web-apps
 - It uses languages - JavaScript, TypeScript, Python, Java, and C#